MaraxD/proiectING/README.md

 The project is composed of three parts: Application development, CI/CD on local and CI/CD on cloud

 # Application development
 Our app makes a REST request to a public API and retrieves the response in a JSON format, in order for the changed data to remain persisted.
 Everytime the user starts the application, the script checks whether a json file exists with the data, and if not it creates it.
-We implemented this approach in order to cut down the times we made calls to the API.
+We implemented this approach in order to cut down the amount of calls made to the API.

 <img width="710" alt="image" src="https://user-images.githubusercontent.com/76562302/231350387-49d0e178-3cdd-4c27-973a-c44ac9fcadbb.png">

-For the user to acces the data, we implemented an endpoint called films, in which it returns the data in a JSON format (no cute user interface i m afraid)
+For the user to acces the data, we implemented an endpoint called 'films', in which it returns the data in a JSON format (no cute user interface i'm afraid)

 <img width="503" alt="image" src="https://user-images.githubusercontent.com/76562302/231350617-ae5728f0-6abf-46b9-9234-54369f80c870.png">